metamolecular/gamma/README.md

 ## Versions

-GraphCore is not yet stable, but care is taken to limit breaking changes and warn with deprecation whenever possible.
+Gamma is not yet stable, but care is taken to limit breaking changes and warn with deprecation whenever possible.
 Patch version never introduce breaking changes.

 # License

-GraphCore is distributed under the terms of the MIT License.
+gamma is distributed under the terms of the MIT License.
 See [LICENSE-MIT](LICENSE-MIT) and [COPYRIGHT](COPYRIGHT) for details.